mingchaoliao/mingchaoliao.github.io/_posts/2020-04-25-ckad-exam-guide.md

  - 19 questions (most questions contain multiple sub-questions)
  - proctored (yes, someone will actively watch you via webcam)
  - hands-on questions only.
- - command line environment in the web browser
+ - the command-line environment in the web browser
- - "open-book" (only official documentations are allowed.
+ - "open-book" (only official documentation are allowed.
 No google search!
 No StackOverflow!)

-You are only allowed to open **ONE** extra tab in the browser (beside of the exam panel) in order to access **Kubernetes official documentations** at:
+You are only allowed to open **ONE** extra tab in the browser (beside of the exam panel) to access **Kubernetes official documentation** at:

  - [https://kubernetes.io/docs/](https://kubernetes.io/docs/) and its subdomains
  - [https://github.com/kubernetes/](https://github.com/kubernetes/) and its subdomains
  - [https://kubernetes.io/blog/](https://kubernetes.io/blog/)

-> **Tip:** In order to navigate documentations faster during the exam, you are allowed to **bookmark** as many documentation links as you want prior to the exam, although you can only open one extra tab to access the documentation,
+> **Tip:** To navigate documentation faster during the exam, you are allowed to **bookmark** as many documentation links as you want before the exam, although you can only open one extra tab to access the documentation.

 ## Preparation Material

 There are more and more resources coming out on the internet.
-Here is a list of them I used in the before.
+Here is a list of them I used.

 ### Training Courses

  - [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer/): I highly recommend this course.
 It covers all topics and tricks that you need for the exam.
 You do not need any prior Kubernetes knowledge.
-But you do need basic Docker and Docker-Compose knowledge before start this course.
-Also, the course includes a free browser based practicing platform.
+But you do need basic Docker and Docker-Compose knowledge before starting this course.
+Also, the course includes a free browser-based practicing platform.
 It is similar to the exam environment (in some degrees).
-It includes corresponding hands-on practice for each sections in the course, along with several mock exams and challenges.
+It includes corresponding hands-on practice for each section in the course, along with several mock exams and challenges.
 Without previous Kubernetes knowledge (but Docker experience for years), by taking this course, I passed the exam within a month.
  - [Docker and Kubernetes: The Complete Guide](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/): This course has contains 4 parts: Docker, Docker-Compose, AWS Elastic Beanstalk, and Kubernetes.
-It covers more than the course above, but is not specific to the CKAD exam.
+It covers more than the course above but is not specific to the CKAD exam.
 It is useful if you have no container knowledge at all and want to start from the beginning.
-The instructor will walk though the entire process to build a real-word simple full-stack application (with front-end, back-end, redis cache, database, load-balancing, etc.) and deploy using all 4 different technics.
+The instructor will walk through the entire process to build a real-word simple full-stack application (with front-end, back-end, Redis cache, database, load-balancing, etc.) and deploy using all 4 different technics.

 ### Blog Posts
  - [CKAD Exam Guide](https://matthewpalmer.net/kubernetes-app-developer/articles/ckad-exam-guide.html)